supremeimposter/My-Vault/GATE/Digital-Logic/Boolean Algebra-Minimization of Boolean Functions/Minimization using K Map.md

 If a minimized SOP of an expression $E$ is not unique, then it is not necessarily true that the minimized POS of $E$ is also not unique.
 If there are $p$ minimized SOP expressions for an expression $G$, then is it not necessarily true that there are $p$ minimized POS expressions for $G$.
-If the minimized SOP expression has $r$ literals for an expression $J$, then it is not necessarily true that there minimized POS expression of the same expression $J$ has $r$ literals.
+If the minimized SOP form for an expression $J$ has $r$ literals, then it is not necessarily true that the minimized POS expression of the same expression $J$ has $r$ literals.

 ## Canonical Forms using K Map